scramjetorg/scramjet-core/docs/string-stream.md

 <a name="StringStream.SPLIT_LINE"></a>

 ### StringStream:SPLIT_LINE
-A handly split by line regex to quickly get a line-by-line stream
+A handy split by line regex to quickly get a line-by-line stream

 **Kind**: static property of [<code>StringStream</code>](#StringStream)
 <a name="StringStream.fromString"></a>

-### StringStream:fromString(str, encoding) : StringStream
+### StringStream:fromString(stream, encoding) : StringStream
 Creates a StringStream and writes a specific string.

 **Kind**: static method of [<code>StringStream</code>](#StringStream)